andradejacob36/osTicket-Prerequisites-and-Installation/README.md

       <li> You should have the following display open</li>
     </ol>
 - Note: If you don't have this browser open, then you will have to redo all of the steps from 1-7 or figure out what you did wrong/fix the issue)

+4. Enable extensions for Osticket Installer on ISS.